 Benefits of Heat Pumps.

-Heat pumps are energy efficient and can be combined with a solar hot water; this means that it can also be used to top up the ground temperature to increase system efficiency.
+Commercial heat pumps are energy efficient and can be combined with a solar hot water; this means that it can also be used to top up the ground temperature to increase system efficiency.
 However, you may still need additional top-up heating from.

-The results from these products really are astonishing – The Energy Saving Trust have proven that heat pump showed that in a sample of existing installations monitored in the UK a typical ground source system has an efficiency of 250%, and air source systems efficiency is 220%.
+The results from these products really are astonishing – The Energy Saving Trust has proven that heat pump showed that in a sample of existing installations monitored in the UK a typical ground source system has an efficiency of 250%, and air source systems efficiency is 220%.

 What does a heat pump need to provide heating?